1. Home

 While it may be tempting to hire the employee with the most certifications or highest level of coding ability, first it may be best to assess their teamwork ability.
 This can help to indicate how well they will fit into your team and whether they’ll be able to share their knowledge and easily learn new skills.

 This type of hiring approach helps to future proof a team and allows you to hire an employee who is a good cultural fit and investment into the business.
-You can find out more about this in our article hiring for roles vs hiring for skills.

 How to assess hard skills vs soft skills